Hear more about working here from our trainees and associates

 We take great pride in our training programme, having trained lawyers to qualify as English solicitors for many years.
 Finding the right people for our programme is vital.

-Academics are obviously important, but equally we want people to join us who embody our values.
+Academic credentials are obviously important, but equally we want people to join us who embody our values.
 People who are easy to do business with, who challenge the 'traditional' and look to do things better.
 We are quick to recognise your talents and will provide you with an environment in which those talents can be utilised to their maximum potential.

 The effectiveness of our training scheme is demonstrated by the fact that we have current partners who completed their training contracts at Collas Crill and have remained with us for the duration of their careers.
 Our aim is to ensure that, by the end of your training contract, through the high quality training that you will have received, you will be a competent and confident newly qualified solicitor with a genuine enthusiasm for your work.